 Treat Heroin Addiction in Recovery Centers, Not Jails

-In treatment at Cypress Lakes Lodge, we want our patients to feel comfortable seeking treatment and never worry about any stigma that’s related to their drug of choice.
+In treatment at Cypress Lakes Lodge, we want our patients to feel comfortable seeking treatment and never worry about any judgments related to heroin addiction.
 Coming forward and admitting you need help is the very first step in overcoming heroin addiction.
-We can help get real treatment for heroin addiction that will detox the body and free the mind from all stresses and anxiety causing this need for numbing drugs like heroin.
+We can help you get real treatment for heroin addiction that will detox the body and free the mind from all stresses and anxiety, allowing you to start over sober with a clean slate.

 Treatment for Heroin Addiction at Cypress Lakes Lodge